Establishing accretion flares from massive black holes as a source of high-energy neutrinos: Results and implications

 Because the disk environment will absorb the gamma-ray emission produced in $\pi^0$ decay through the pair-creation process \citep{Hayasaki19,Murase20}, a disk-based particle accelerator is predicted to be dark above GeV energies, consistent with the upper limits on gamma-ray emission for the three accretion flares with neutrino counterparts (Table~\ref{tab:mm}).

-In summary, the detection of three neutrinos from the rare population of accretion flares can be explained if the high-energy particle acceleration efficiency drastically increases towards the Eddington limit.
+In summary, the detection of three neutrinos from the energetically-subdominant population of accretion flares can be explained if the high-energy particle acceleration efficiency drastically increases towards the Eddington limit.
 This scenario might also provides an explanation for neutrino emission from NGC~1068, the most significant hotspot in the IceCube sky map at sub-PeV energies, detected at 4$\sigma$ post-trial \citep{Aartsen20,IceCube_NGC1068_22}.
-NGC~1068 is exceptional because it is the nearest example of the rare subset of AGN accreting near the Eddington limit \citep{Kawaguchi03,Lodato03}, similar to the accretion flares presented in this work.
+NGC~1068 is exceptional because it could be the nearest example of the small subset of AGN accreting near the Eddington limit \citep{Kawaguchi03,Lodato03}, similar to the accretion flares presented in this work.
 The small subset of persistent AGN that accrete close to the Eddington luminosity could provide an important contribution to the potential correlation (detected at 2.6$\sigma$) between persistent AGN and IceCube neutrinos \citep{Abbasi22}. \\*[10pt]